oliviabrz/oliviabrz/README.md

     - A set of functions that are called or requested using HTTP
     - Requests are received by an HTTP server and passed to a programmer defined service running on a computer that executes the functions
     - example: https://www.balldontlie.io/#getting-started
+- CRUD
+    - Create, Read, Update, Delete
+    - The 4 types of operations that can be performed on a resource
 - Media Type
     - Formally known as MIME type (Multipurpose Internet Mail Extensions)
     - A standard way of classifying file types on the Internet according to their nature and format